 Majuli Cycle Café is the most happening place in the world’s largest river island, Majuli .
 The café consists of a cafeteria, art gallery, cycle rental space, library , village shop and bird watching gallery.
 The café hosts different kinds of cultural programmes, shows and storytelling sessions and provides visitors an alternative and vibrant space to get to know the local culture, its stories and legends.
 The café is designed in such a way that villagers can sell their handicrafts without the exploitation of middlemen.
 We ensure that 90 percentage of product revenue goes to the actual weavers and artisans.

-Root Bridge focusing on bringing out some of the unexplored places in Northeast and Eastern Himalayas.
-Our curated trips with the assistance of RB Earth are aimed to give the travellers an authentic experience and learning.
-More over each journey develop in the context of a narrative.
+Root Bridge focuses on bringing out some of the unexplored places in the Northeast and Eastern Himalayas.
+We help different local communities to develop tourism products in the context of a narrative and create rural livelihood.

-We vouch for Transformative travel and as such, try to include the local elements such as home stays, village visit, meals prepared in locally owned shops, day activities and being a part of the local festivals such as Bihu, Junbeel ,Hornbill etc. Our partner communities- mainly women, youth, and indigenous communities, conduct trips designed in a way that the traveller gets a deeper understanding of the place wherever he/she travels and the unique aspects of the culture, its people, its cuisine.
+We vouch for Transformative travel and as such, try to include the local elements such as homestays, village visits, day activities, and being a part of the local festivals such as Bihu, Junbeel ,Hornbill etc. Our partner communities- mainly women, youth, and indigenous communities, conduct trips designed in a way that the traveler gets a deeper understanding of the place wherever he/she travels and the unique aspects of the culture, its people, and its cuisine.
 We ensure that the benefit of tourism will be shared with the host communities.

-Contact us for a unique and off-beat experience like cycling in Majuli or a day in man-made forest of Padmasree Jadav Payeng or cultural walk in placid Umswai valley of Karbi- Meghalaya plateau.
-Being North east specialists, as storytellers, Root Bridge will unfold this wonderful world beautifully, and with due care.
+Contact us for a unique and off-beat experience like cycling in Majuli or a day in the man-made forest of Padmasree Jadav Payeng or a cultural walk in the placid Umswai valley of Karbi- Meghalaya plateau.
+Being Northeast specialists, and storytellers, Root Bridge helps our partner communities to unfold this wonderful world beautifully, with due care.